-According to Červený et al. (2014, 3), it is essential to think about several factors that significantly affect whether a business plan will be successful or not before writing itself.
-These factors are:
+According to Červený (2014, 3), it is essential to think about several factors that significantly affect whether a business plan will be successful or not before writing itself.
+These factors are (Červený 2014, 3):

-- Business activity of the company. - Company and product value for the customer. - Business field benefits and whether they are sufficient. - Whether the company benefits from business activities. - Defining the current and future market of the business (Červený et al. 2014, 3).
+- Business activity of the company. - Company and product value for the customer. - Business field benefits and whether they are sufficient. - Whether the company benefits from business activities. - Defining the current and future market of the business.